didgeoridoo/JQuery-Laser-Pointer/README.txt

 The CSS position of the #laser element must be set to 'absolute' for the beam to track properly.

-To limit where the laser tracks, change t

 License:
 This plugin is covered under the MIT License.
 You are free to modify, redistribute, and generally muck with it as you see fit.